syedshahab698/cancer-diagnostic-ml/README.md

 # Breast Cancer Diagnostic Models

 This repository contains machine learning models for breast cancer diagnosis.
-The models are built using Python and Jupyter Notebook, utilizing popular libraries such as scikit-learn, TensorFlow, and PyTorch.
+The models are built using Python and Jupyter Notebook, utilizing popular libraries such as scikit-learn.

 ## Dataset
 The models are trained and evaluated on the Breast Cancer Wisconsin (Diagnostic) dataset, which provides various features for predicting the diagnosis of breast cancer.